Available on npm (npm install jquery-nearest)

 var $closestToRegion = $set.nearest({x: 300, y: 100, w: 200, h: 200});

-All methods take an optional options
+All methods take an optional options object to further refine the results.

 The object can have the following parameters: